Jade McGlynn: Career

 In The Times, Marc Bennetts wrote that Russia's War demonstrated that most ordinary Russians were not enthusiastic about the war but felt there was nothing they could do about it, and therefore tended to go along with the Kremlin's propaganda, as it provided the common people with comfortable lies in challenging circumstances.
 Political scientist Leo Goretti added that Memory Makers made the case that the Russian leadership itself had fallen victim.
 Over time, the historical truth of the Kremlin has acquired such emotional and framing power that in the end, in the author's words, "Putin and those around him have started to believe their own lies."
 According Goretti, McGlynn's book Memory Makers was "much-needed reading for scholars who want to dig deeper into the discourse underpinning Russia's war of aggression against Ukraine and the political use of history in today's world more generally."
 Although it was somewhat lacking in cross-examining "how professional and academic historians have reacted to the Kremlin's weaponisation of history", Goretti called her work a "thorough and painstaking analysis", including of "thousands of newspaper articles on the Russia-Ukraine conflict in spring 2014" alone.
-In New Left Review in April 2024, Joy Neumeyer alleged that in a description of the 1997 film Brother, McGlynn had plagiarized Neumeyer's own work.